-In the current study, during the SSW of 2010, the peaks observed in DW1 and DS0 & DW2 are most likely due to aliasing.
-At 65°N, as the temperature increases (decreases) steeply during the onset (decay) of the warming episode, the DW1 component is observed to be large (1.5 to 2 K).
-The entire SSW event lasted ~60 days and the temporal evolution of its fields is very

-- is observed to be large (1.5 to 2 K).
-The entire SSW event lasted ~60 days and the temporal evolution of its fields is very similar to the numerical experiment in Case 9, where significant aliasing into DW1 is observed.
-This experiment indicates that over high latitudes, when there is a large gradient in the mean temperature, peaks of large amplitude of DW1 are observed, which are not geophysical in nature.
-At the same time, the SPW1 component steeply decreased during the onset of the episode, - 300 from which the DS0 and DW2 components may have arisen due to aliasing.
-In addition, there is aliasing in to SPW1 of the order of 2-3 K, but since the observed SPW1 amplitudes are much larger (18 K), this is of less geophysical significance.
-The amplitude of 2K of DS0 during the onset of the event may have some geophysical significance, but further investigation is needed before this is clear.
+In the current study, during the SSW of 2010, the peaks observed in DW1, DS0 and DW2 are most likely due to aliasing.
+At 65° N, as the temperature increases (decreases) steeply during the onset (decay) of the warming episode, the DW1 component is observed to be large (1.5 to 2 K).
+The entire SSW event lasted $\sim 60 \, \text{d}$ , and the temporal evolution of its fields is very similar to the numerical experiment in case 9, in which significant aliasing into DW1 is observed.
+This experiment indicates that over high latitudes, when there is a large gradient in the mean temperature, peaks of large amplitude in DW1 are observed, which are not geophysical in nature.
+At the same time, the SPW1 component steeply decreased during the onset of the episode, from which the DS0 and DW2 components may have arisen due to aliasing.
+In addition, there is aliasing into SPW1 of the order of 2-3 K, but since the observed SPW1 amplitudes are much larger (18 K), this is of less geophysical significance.
+The amplitude of 2 K in DS0 during the onset of the event may have some geophysical significance, but further investigation is needed before this is clear.